WurmWillem/Rox/README.md

 <H1> Rox: A Refreshingly Simple And Dutch Programming Language </H1>

-<H2>Introducing Rox 🦀</H2>
+<H2>Introducing Rox 🦀</H2>r
-This is my implementation of Lox, a programming language so simple and Dutch that even your little sister can program in it.
-As of right now the language (if you can even call it that) is extremely bare-bones, but it is improving rapidly.
-The goal of Lox is not to create a fully-functioning language for commercial use; it is simply the hobby project of a mediocre Rust programmer.
+This is Rox, my implementation of Lox in Rust with elegant Dutch keywords.
+The goal of Rox is to spread the beautiful Dutch language to as many people as possible.

 <H2>Why should you use Rox?</H2>